New UK ambassador to France means women to hold post in both countries

 The arrival of Menna Rawlings this summer will be the first time a woman has held the Paris job

-A new British ambassador to France is to take over the role this summer – the first woman ever in the job after 42 male ambassadors.
+A new British ambassador to France is to take over the role this summer – the first woman ever in the job after dozens of male ambassadors.

 The appointment of career diplomat Menna Rawlings, 53, (pictured) means there will be female ambassadors on both sides of the Channel – France’s ambassador to the UK since November 2019 is Catherine Colonna, 65, former French ambassador to Italy.